Advanced Bible Quiz about Bible Characters.

 How did Elisha spoil the plans of the king of Syria, who sent a large army with horses and chariots to Dothan to kill Elisha?

 a.
-He caused a thundering noise in the sky and lightning bolts to strike the invaders.
+Elisha caused a thundering noise in the sky and lightning bolts to strike the invaders.

 b.
-Elisha blinded the entire invading army, causing them to retreat to another city.
+He blinded the entire invading army, causing them to retreat to another city.

 b.
 The invading army was blinded.